 From the founder of Australia's leading genre film festival - A Night of Horror International Film Festival - comes a cinematic celebration of all things fantastic, frightening, underground, paranormal, off-beat, and just plain weird... to the American Midwest!

 The Midwest is filled with dark and mysterious byways, strange critters, and mythical beasties.
 And the great state of Wisconsin has more than its share: from the very real historical monsters Ed Gein and Jeffery Dahmer, through legendary cryptids like the Beast of Bray Road and the Hodag, to strange and wonderful places such as the Forevertron, a UFO landing port, and the mythical town of killer midgets known as Haunchyville....
 It's the perfect territory for a festival that focuses on weird cinema from all around the world.

 MidWest WeirdFest's main venue is the Micon Downtown Cinema, located in the welcoming college town of Eau Claire, Wisconsin.

-Filmmaker feedback (also check out the reviews below):
+Filmmaker feedback (also check out the plethora of positive reviews below):